Superhero Kindergarten

-Superhero Kindergarten (also known as Stan Lee's Superhero Kindergarten), is a superhero streaming television series starring Arnold Schwarzenegger and Desiree Burch.
-The series is created by Stan Lee, Arnold Schwarzenegger and Andy Heyward and co-produced by Genius Brands, POW!
+Superhero Kindergarten (also known as Stan Lee's Superhero Kindergarten) is a superhero streaming television series starring Arnold Schwarzenegger and Desiree Burch.
+The series was created by Stan Lee, Arnold Schwarzenegger and Andy Heyward and co-produced by Genius Brands, POW!
 Entertainment, Oak Productions and Telegael Teoranta.
 Superhero Kindergarten premiered on April 23, 2021, on Genius Brands' streaming service Kartoon Channel.
-The series was renewed for a second season.
+The first season finale aired on October 22, 2021.
+No further seasons were ever announced; however, the series was set to consist of 52 episodes, but only 26 episodes have aired as of October 22, 2021.